Ready to Battle Bias and Heal Hate?

 Participants in the 3 Step No-Hate Process will learn how to …

-Step #1 – Develop Awareness: Recognize the emerging trends in hate groups today.
-Understand the recruitment strategies of hate groups and their appeal, especially in their online activities.
+Step #1 – Develop Awareness: Recognize the emerging trends in hate groups and their historical origins.
+Understand the recruitment strategies of hate groups and their appeal today, especially in their online activities.

 Step #2 – Expand Cultural Sensitivity: Increase knowledge of the diverse targets of Hate.
-Develop the Emotional Intelligence that enables you to appreciate their cultural contributions and value.
+Develop the Emotional Intelligence that enables you to understand the unconscious biases that lead to devaluing their cultural contributions and value.

-Step #3 – Solidify Competence: Learn how to combine Awareness & Sensitivity for individualized ownership of the Process.
-Develop an action plan to develop confidence and maximize the No-Hate Process.
+Step #3 – Solidify Competence: Learn how to combine Awareness & Sensitivity for individualized and organizational decision making in counteracting hate.
+Develop an action plan to develop programs, form coalitions, and maximize the No-Hate Process.

 Contact me and let me know how I can assist you.
 It would be an honor to boost religious literacy in your workplace and develop sustainable strategies.